2025–26 Capital1 Solar Spikers season

-The 2024–25 Capital1 Solar Spikers season is the second season of the Capital1 Solar Spikers in the Premier Volleyball League (PVL).
-Roger Gorayeb coached the team during the All-Filipino Conference before he was replaced by Philippines women's national team head coach Jorge de Brito from the PVL on Tour onwards.
+The 2025–26 Capital1 Solar Spikers season was the second season of the Capital1 Solar Spikers in the Premier Volleyball League (PVL).
+During the off-season, Roger Gorayeb was replaced by Philippines women's national team head coach Jorge de Brito.

-Ahead of the All-Filipino Conference, Capital1 acquired former Collegiate Conference MVP Trisha Genesis from the Nxled Chameleons.
-The team didn't perform well in the All-Filipino Conference, finishing 11th in the prelims and lost in the qualifying round to the Petro Gazz Angels.
-Drawn into Pool A in the play-in tournament, the team suffered two losses and were eliminated from the conference.

 During the preseason Tour, the Solar Spikers didn't record a single win throughout the conference, eventually losing in the knockout round to the Farm Fresh Foxies.

 For the Reinforced Conference, the team signed Ukrainian player Oleksandra Bytsenko as their foreign guest player.
 The team's losing streak finally came to an end in the Reinforced Conference, recording their first win of 2025 against Nxled on October 16.
+In the preliminary round, Capital1 finished seventh with an even 4–4 record and 13 points.
+They would go on to lose to the Zus Coffee Thunderbelles in straight sets in the quarterfinals.